 Set MAJOR boundaries and put yourself FIRST.
 You don't have to engage in every conversation or relationship, you don't have to do everything you're asked, you don't have to do anything that compromises your sobriety or your path.
 All you have to do is take care of yourself and keep in mind that you are IN RECOVERY FROM SOMETHING THAT KILLS PEOPLE.
 So act like it.
 One of my favorite blogs ever is Laura McKowen's Pregnancy Principal, which states: (1) Your well-being comes first, (2) If it doesn’t support your well-being, don’t do it.
 (3) Be unapologetically selfish with your energy and time.
 To read more on this, check out the full post.

-Practice EXTREME SELF CARE and REWARD YOURSELF.
+Practice EXTREME SELF-CARE and REWARD YOURSELF.
 Self-care is beyond important - especially during the holiday season where our eating habits go to hell, we're traveling, out of our routine, and possibly engaging in stressful relationships.
 Stay hydrated, take baths, do yoga, keep your meditation practice, set aside time to journal, read spiritual texts, eat good foods, relax.
-Reward is even more important.
+The reward is even more important.
 Reinforce the good you are doing by giving yourself a distinct and tangible reward.
-Book a massage for the weekend, buy a new tube of lipstick, take yourself to a movie, buy that book you've been meaning to read and set time aside to read it, or maybe even just allow yourself a few hours in your pjs watching trashy TV.
-Decide what it is now, and decide when you'll do it, and put it in your calendar.
+Book a massage for the weekend, buy a new tube of lipstick, take yourself to a movie, buy that book you've been meaning to read and set time aside to read it, or maybe even just allow yourself a few hours in your pj's watching trashy TV.
+Decide what it is now, and decide when you'll do it, and put it on your calendar.

 If you want more, listen to the HOME Podcast Laura and I did on surviving the holidays.